DAY ONE | TUESDAY, 2 SEPTEMBER 2025

 Juliette Spurrett, Executive Director, Community Services

-Reserved session
+Reserved Session

 Workforce readiness for consumer-directed care

-On one hand, consumer-directed care offers greater flexibility, yet it also increases unpredictability in service scheduling - how can providers adapt staffing models to meet demand?
+On one hand consumer-directed care offers greater flexibility, yet it also increases unpredictability in service scheduling - how can providers adapt staffing models to meet demand?

-With increasing consumer autonomy, staff must be trained to deliver personalised, culturally-responsive care while leveraging digital tools effectively.
+With increasing consumer autonomy, staff must be trained to deliver personalised, culturally responsive care while leveraging digital tools effectively.
 Learn strategies to expand workforce proficiency in adaptability, cultural competency, and technology integration

 Heather Hollingworth, Chief Executive Officer, BCD Community Care

-The role of technology in enabling consumer choice
+Case Study: The role of technology in enabling consumer choice

-Technology can improve transparency, streamline service selection, and facilitate better communication between consumers and providers – explore the best tech-driven solutions
+Learn how Feros Care is using technology to improve transparency, streamline service selection, and facilitate better communication between consumers and providers – explore the best tech-driven solutions

 While digital tools improve efficiency, over-reliance on automation risks depersonalising care.
 How can providers integrate technology without losing the human connection essential to quality care?